webpolis/blackbird/README.md

 1. Download and install Docker (with Docker Compose) [here](https://www.docker.com/).

-2. Download the source from github with
+2. Download the source from GitHub with
   ```
   mkdir blackbird
   cd blackbird